-This material may not be redistributed without the prior written consent of Morgan Stanley.

-© 2019 Morgan Stanley
+This material may not be redistributed without the prior written consent of Morgan Stanley. © 2020 Morgan Stanley

-Public Finance 28059 US Hwy 19 N, Suite 205 Clearwater, Florida 33761 (727) 953-1124
+То: Florida Hurricane Catastrophe Fund

 From: Wells Fargo Securities

-Date: October 4, 2019
+Date: May 7, 2020

-Re: Florida Hurricane Catastrophe Fund Bonding Capacity Analysis for October 2019
+Re: Florida Hurricane Catastrophe Fund Bonding Capacity Analysis for May 2020

-Wells Fargo Securities ("Wells Fargo") is pleased to provide the Florida Hurricane Catastrophe Fund ("FHCF") with our estimate of FHCF bonding capacity for October 2019.
-On the following pages please find our estimate of current market tax-exempt and taxable scales and spreads along with our estimate of bonding capacity for the 0-12 and 12-24 month time periods assuming unconstrained spreads.
+Wells Fargo Securities ("Wells Fargo") is pleased to provide the Florida Hurricane Catastrophe Fund ("FHCF") with our estimate of FHCF bonding capacity for May 2020.
+On the following pages, please find our estimate of current market tax-exempt and taxable scales and spreads along with our estimate of bonding capacity for the 0-12 and 12-24 month periods.
 Feel free to contact any of the Wells Fargo team if we can provide additional information or address any questions regarding these estimates.

-Wells Fargo continues to believe that conditions in the municipal market are favorable for the issuance of FHCF bonds, and our current capacity estimates of \$14.0 billion to \$20.0 billion in combined tax-exempt and taxable bonds over a 24-month time horizon remain unchanged from our previous estimates provided in May 2019.
-As in our previous bonding capacity estimates, the market scales that we have provided for taxable and tax-exempt FHCF bonds, based on market conditions as of October 2, 2019, both assume a \$3 billion issuance amortized in discrete \$100 million amounts over 30 years.
+Wells Fargo believes that conditions in the municipal market have begun to stabilize, however, recent turbulence has reduced our current capacity estimates from \$14.0 - \$20.0 billion to \$13.0 billion - \$19.0 billion in combined tax-exempt and taxable bonds over a 24-month time horizon.
+As in our previous bonding capacity estimates, the scales that we have provided for taxable and tax-exempt FHCF bonds, based on market conditions as of May 6, 2020, both assume a \$3 billion issuance amortized in discrete \$100 million amounts over 30 years.
 We believe this level of issuance falls within the market's current capacity for FHCF's debt.